sawyerwatts/Checklists/README.md

 1. Identify the granularity of the lower-level coding, like function, service, package, web API, etc
-1. Create the cursory design.
+1. Consider [simplicity](./simplicity.md) and create the cursory design.
 Could either:
     - Decompose temporally and refactor into modules later
     - Decompose into modules
 1. Primary logic